fullstackhero/blazor-starter-kit/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to be, learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)